Bookkeeping and Accounting in Hong Kong

 2. Annual Return Filing (NAR1)

-• Confirms directors, shareholders, company secretary, and registered address.
+The Annual Return (Form NAR1) confirms your company’s directors, shareholders, company secretary, and registered address.

-• Deadline: 42 days after incorporation anniversary.
+Deadline: 42 days after your incorporation anniversary.

-• Often filed alongside BR renewal.
+Often filed alongside BR renewal.

 3. Bookkeeping and Accounting